www.crexi.com - The Commercial Real Estate Exchange

 Philadelphia Office Market

-Market overview (Cushman & Wakefield Q4 2024 Office Report)
+Market overview (Cushman & Wakefield Q4 2025 Philadelphia CBD Office Report)

-• Largest submarkets: CBD, West of Broad, King of Prussia/Valley Forge
+• Largest submarkets: West of Broad, King of Prussia/Valley Forge, New Castle County (Non-CBD)

 Crexi Insights